DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 The repair query system prompt can be found in the system-prompts module.
 The build.sh output is the entire output (including both stdout and stderr) provided when running build.sh.
-The supervisor query is the same from before, the codebase is the previously generated codebase (which has not been modified), and the file replacements are all of the files that got replaced by the system parser.
+The supervisor query is the same from before, the codebase is the previously generated codebase (prior to any file modifications), any extra code mandated by the extra code query, and the file replacements are all of the files that got replaced by the system parser.

 The file replacements should be presented with the following syntax: